vbabashov/vbabashov.github.io/_pages/about.md

 ---

-I've a PhD degree in Management Analytics and I speacialize in solving practical Data Science/Machine Learning and Operations Research problems.
+I am very passionate about solving practical Data Science/Machine Learning and Operations Research problems.
+Specifically, I strive to solve interesting and practical problems in finance and economics domains.

-Specifically, I strive to solve interesting and practical problems in finance and economics.
+Check this website frequently, as I am going to share interesting use cases.